damnGajula/Calculator/README.md

 As part of React Strict Mode, certain lifecycle functions will be ran twice, such as functions passed to useState, useMemo, or useReducer, or the whole body of a functional component, which might include your useEffect hook.
 This is done by intentionally double-invoking the following functions:

 `Class component constructor, render, and shouldComponentUpdate methods Class component static getDerivedStateFromProps method Function component bodies State updater functions (the first argument to setState) Functions passed to useState, useMemo, or useReducer`

-### Caching Solution

-caching mechanism to store previously fetched user data and avoid repeating API calls when navigating between pages.
-Data is being stored in the `usersCache` object with the page number as the key.
-The `handlePreviousClick` and `handleNextClick` functions check if the requested page data is already cached.
-If cached data exists, it is used directly without making an additional API call, improving performance and reducing network overhead.

 ### Solution: Introducing Loading State